UT-MPC/pxt-moveSMART/tutorial4.md

 })
 ```

-## Step 12
+## Step 7

 Look at the @boardname@ and try "shaking" it.
 Does the number increase?
 Press button A, and shake again.
-What happens now?
 Press button B, and shake.
-Do you know what is happening?
+Do you know what the program is doing?

+## Step 8

+The @boardname@ is now a pedometer that you can turn on and off!
+You can now flash your code into your real @boardname@.

+Press the **Download** on the bottom left of your screen.
+You should see the lights on your real @boardname@ flashing.